typelate/check/README.md

 **Check** is a Go library for statically type-checking Go `text/template` and `html/template` usage.
 It analyzes template parse trees against Go types using the standard `go/types` package.

-The library was originally developed as a backend for [`muxt check`](https://github.com/crhntr/muxt), a CLI tool for generating HTTP handler functions from HTML templates.
+The library was originally developed as addon feature for for [`muxt`](https://github.com/crhntr/muxt), a CLI tool for generating HTTP handler functions from HTML templates.
 The check package is encapsulated in the `muxt check` command.
 Consider using `muxt check` directly.